huzaifa242/Stalkbook/README.md

 # Stalkbook

-• Scrapped Profiles of registered coders from various platform using their coding handle.
+• Scraps Profiles of registered coders from various platform using their coding handle.

-• Used ’Puppeteer’ and ’Cheerio’ Library of Node.Js for scrapping.
+• Scrapping uses ’Puppeteer’ and ’Cheerio’ module of Node.Js.

-• Fully responsive front-end using Angular 6
+• Fully responsive front-end using Angular 6.

 • Whole Scrapping Logic is backend ’API’ using RESTful services